ZSeanYves/markitdown/docs/format-support.md

 Current boundaries:

 * no formula evaluation
-* merged cells are not yet treated as richer structural recovery targets
+* merged cells are not yet upgraded into richer structural recovery targets

 ---